Our Top 10: The Expert’s List of Project Management Methodologies

 Extreme Programming offers teams the ability to absorb constant scope changes while still moving forward towards project completion.
 It is suitable for projects where the plan, budget, and even the final deliverable may be altered to suit changing requirements.

-Experts recommend that teams transition gradually from Scrum to Extreme Programming, determining their own best practises as they go.
+Experts recommend that teams transition gradually from Scrum to Extreme Programming, determining their own best practices as they go.

 What Is It?

-The principle of the Lean methodology is to increase value to the customer while minimising all possible waste.
-Lean project delivery means optimising workflows, reducing overheads and tackling inefficiencies.
+The principle of the Lean methodology is to increase value to the customer while minimizing all possible waste.
+Lean project delivery means optimizing workflows, reducing overheads and tackling inefficiencies.

 It is about changing the way we operate to stay focused on delivering value.
-Lean works by driving self-accountability within the team, streamlining workflows and using data to standardise work processes.
+Lean works by driving self-accountability within the team, streamlining workflows and using data to standardize work processes.

 - PROS – Lean reduces waste, which in turn increases profits.
-Optimised productivity leads to higher job satisfaction, and happier clients.
+Optimized productivity leads to higher job satisfaction and happier clients.

 Who Should be Using Lean?

-Since it is all about increasing productivity and optimising workflows, Lean can be helpful for projects which experience difficulties with project development and release process flows.
+Since it is all about increasing productivity and optimizing workflows, Lean can be helpful for projects which experience difficulties with project development and release process flows.